bloomen/transwarp/README.md

 A task in transwarp is defined through a functor, parent tasks, and an optional name.
-A task can either be consuming all or just one of its parents, or simply wait for their completion similar to continuations. transwarp supports custom executors either per task or globally when scheduling the tasks in the graph.
+A task can either be consuming all or just one of its parents, or simply wait for their completion similar to continuations. transwarp supports executors either per task or globally when scheduling the tasks in the graph.
 Executors are decoupled from tasks and simply provide a way of running a given function.